fmalina/revisions-blocl/activism/youcantreadthisbook.md

 meeting.
 Maybe I should not make too much of an isolated event, but the white extreme right could not have failed to have noticed that the habit of agreeing to the demands of menacing men had become ingrained in cultural bureaucrats.
-Religious radicals could dictate who spoke and wrote, so why shouldn’t they do the same?
+Religious radicals could dictate who spoke and wrote, so why shouldn't they do the same?

 The first principle of liberalism, a principle that predates the Enlightenment,